trimstray/mkchain/README.md

 This is very important because without it you will not be able to determine the beginning and end of the chain.

-  > If you set only certificate file as a `-i|--in` value, `sslmerge` automatically download all necessary certificates.
+  > If you set only certificate file as a `-i|--in` value, `mkchain` automatically download all necessary certificates.

-However, if you look inside the generated chain after generating with `sslmerge`, you will not find the root certificate there.
+However, if you look inside the generated chain after generating with `mkchain`, you will not find the root certificate there.

 Why?
 Because self-signed root certificates need not/should not be included in web server configuration.
 They serve no purpose (clients will always ignore them) and they incur a slight performance (latency) penalty because they increase the size of the SSL handshake.